jackfletch/jackfletch.com-frontend/data/committime.md

 ```

 Git allows these dates to be changed by rewriting history.
-_Do not use this on a public commits you've already pushed to a repository_ (unless you're working solo and have the `--force`).
+**Do not use this on public commits (i.e., ones that have already been pushed to a repository) unless you're working solo and have the `--force`**.

 ## Why